qapio/community/Contribution.md

 Please fill out the template for the one that fits best.
 If one of them don´t relate to your contribution, feel free to open a blank issue.

->Please check previous and ongoing issues before submitting one, in case it's already been submitted.

 ### Priority of issues

-- Issues are usually upvoted for priotization
+- Issues are usually upvoted for priotization.
+So please :+1:upvote issues you want to prioritize.
+- Similar issues will be redirected and linked together in order to keep discussions in one place.
-- Similar issues will be redirected/closed
+- Similar issues will also be closed if necessary to prevent the creation of duplicant discussions.

 ### Labeling
+Issues are labelled for practical reasons and will be updated on a ongoing basis.
+For now the labels are as follows;
+- bug
 - feature-request
-- bug
-- help wanted
+- support-question